thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-1.md

 ## A PowerShell Conversion Challenge

 The first IronScripter Challenge for this year was released a few weeks ago.
-The goal for [A PowerShell Conversion Challenge][IronScripterChallenge] is to write a tool that will generate a class definition based on an existing object.
+The goal for [A PowerShell Conversion Challenge](https://ironscripter.us/a-powershell-conversion-challenge/) is to write a tool that will generate a class definition based on an existing object.

 I've distilled the requirements into the following list: